About Payload

 Feedback

 Found a bug?
 Missing a feature?
-File an issue on Github or send an email to directly to feedback@payload.app.
+Join our Discord, file an issue on Github or send an email to directly to feedback@payload.app.